Energy and Climate Change

 The Council on Environmental Quality (CEQ), which oversees federal agency compliance with the National Environmental Policy Act, has announced a list of planned actions to implement President Trump’s Executive Order on streamlining federal environmental reviews.
 While the Order and CEQ notice have launched a process that could transform federal environmental reviews and approvals, they provide few specifics, and their impact remains to be seen.

-• DOE Opens the Door to Major Energy Market Reforms
+DOE Opens the Door to Major Energy Market Reforms08.25/Alert

 In August, the Department of Energy published a much-anticipated study analyzing the market hurdles facing conventional baseload generation, such as coal, nuclear and hydropower.
 The study sets the stage for a high-stakes debate before the Federal Energy Regulatory Commission.